floverfelt/floverfelt.github.io/_posts/2022-12-06-cyberpunk-2077-review.md

 Video games are about living the imagined life of another.
 In _Cyberpunk_ V is the character and you are the player.
 The player is inhabiting the world of V, while V's world is being inhabited by the life of a 3rd character - Johnny.
 The player-character relationship is parralled in the V-Johnny relationship - both Johnny and you are living the life of another.
 And that's a really cool concept!

 V and Johnny's relationship makes great use of this.
 His plot/redemption arc, while a little hamfisted, is engaging and I really enjoyed it.
 Johnny being a complete self-absorbed asshole who inhabits your body was clever - the player remained the character (V) while experiencing the broader world, backstory, and concept.
-It's a neat conceit and it fit into the meta-mechanical-question of how storytelling in a video: How do you tell a multi-perspective story from a
+It's a neat conceit and it fit into the meta-mechanical-question of how storytelling in a video works: How do you tell a multi-perspective story from a single character's perspective?